 A Brown Paper from the National Compadres Network (NCN) discusses moving beyond trauma-informed services toward a practice of culturally-informed healing.
 This approach takes into account elements of culture and experience that can help to promote healing after a traumatic experience.
 The report specifically focuses on Latino men and boys and the social factors that influence and detract from their healing.

 This report, developed by 1 in 6 and Peace Over Violence, is based on community research with traditionally excluded or marginalized groups.
 Groups involved in the report included deaf survivors, female gang-affiliated survivors, male survivors, parents and their child survivors, and research experts in child sexual abuse.
 The report includes recommendations for working with underserved groups.

 This booklet by the Texas Association Against Sexual Assault (TAASA) has basic information about personal rights, sexual violence, options after victimization, and common reactions after victimization.
 It includes resources for survivors in Texas such as Advocacy Inc. and the Department of Aging and Disability Services in Texas.
 In Spanish.
 Ordering information (the PDF is free).

 As members of the media, journalists play a critical role in illuminating the truth for people.
 Well-written, fact-based stories that place a particular incident in a broader context can go a long way toward educating the public.
-A well-informed public can help ensure appropriate responses and services for victims; accountability and treatment for those who abuse others; and can strengthen the prevention strategies of organizations and communities.
+A well-informed public can help ensure appropriate responses and services for victims, can provide accountability and treatment for those who abuse others, and can strengthen the prevention strategies of organizations and communities.
 This fact sheet discusses some basic information on sexual violence.

 The full Media Packet offers six resources will answer common questions related to sexual violence.